efrecon/primer/README.md

   be made members of additional groups (e.g. `sudo`?).
 The module is able to generate strong passwords for all these users if necessary.
 * `timezone` places the host at a given location.
-* `sshkeys` automatically generates strong SSH keys for the calling user.
+* [`sshkeys`][sshkeys] automatically generates strong SSH keys for the calling user.
 The target of this module are deploy keys when interacting with automated CI systems.
 * `docker` installs the Docker daemon and client, it has been described above.
 * `compose` installs Docker compose at the latest or a specific version, together with bash completion.
 The binary integrity can be verified before